Code of Student Rights & Responsibilities

 1. Student Rights

-Students have the following rights and privileges and also have the responsibility not to deny these rights and privileges to other members of the University community.
+Students have the following rights and privileges, and also have the responsibility not to deny these rights and privileges to other members of the University community.

 - Learning Environment: Students have a right to an environment and climate conducive to learning and thinking.
 Students have a right of reasonable access to University facilities, services, and programs, including access to faculty members and to courses as described in the University Catalog.
 University teaching should reflect consideration for the dignity of students and their rights and individuals.
 Students have a right to be treated with courtesy and respect.